Skip to main content

 History and Alumni

-For more than five decades, Evergreen School has been at the forefront of Montessori education in the Washington D.C. region.
+For sixty years, Evergreen School has been at the forefront of Montessori education in the Washington, DC region.

-Our roots date back to the early 1960s when the Washington Montessori Institute (WMI), An AMI teacher training center was established.
-Some of WMI's first students were Sybil Deveraux, Connie Corbet, and Robert T. Green.
-At that time, they launched Cor Jesu Montessori School at Temple Shalom on Grubb Road in Chevy Chase.
+Our origins trace back to the early 1960s with the establishment of the Washington Montessori Institute teacher training center (WMI).
+Among WMI's initial students were Sybil Deveraux, Connie Corbet, and Robert T. Green, who subsequently founded Cor Jesu Montessori School at Temple Shalom on Grubb Road in Chevy Chase.

 In the 1970s, Sybil and Connie departed to start a Montessori school in Florida, and Lynn Pellaton took over as Headmistress.
 Lynn also taught primary and elementary classes.
 The school flourished and came to be known as Montessori Children's House.